5 Side Effects of Swimming in a Pool With Too Much Chlorine

 Storage also matters.
 For instance, keep chlorine in a well-ventilated place in case of a leak or spill, and also store it on a tray to contain any leaks, he says.
 Similarly, open up the package in a well-ventilated area.
 When pouring chlorine into a pool, follow directions carefully.

-But if that aroma is really strong at the pool surface and your eyes or airways are becoming irritated from it, then that's a sign that the pool's chemicals are not balanced.
-Healthy pools do not have a strong chemical smell, per the CDC.
+One of the first signs of too much chlorine in the pool?
+If your eyes and airways become irritated by the smell.
+That's a sign the pool's chemicals are not balanced.
+In fact, healthy pools do not have a strong chemical smell, per the CDC.

 Advertisement